digitalfen/InstructIA/README.md

 A powerful framework based on POD (Prompt-Oriented Development) for automating AI-driven instructions and actions.

-## What is Instructa?

-Instructa is a framework that enables the creation of structured, modular, and reusable prompts for AI systems.
-It provides a standardized environment for managing context, executing predefined actions, and extending functionality through a keyword-based command system.

-The framework is particularly useful for IDEs with integrated AI capabilities (like Cursor and WindSurf), where it helps generate and manage context for AI consumption.

 ## Installation

 Instructa is installed globally as a command-line tool: